TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Introduction

 Furthermore, we extend the edge subdivision algorithm to operate jointly on encoder-induced polyhedral cells and ReLU MLP linear regions, enabling exact CPWA analysis under positional encoding.
 We also introduce an analytic input preconditioner for the multi-resolution tetrahedral encoder that mitigates directional bias induced by the encoder’s grid geometry, improving optimization conditioning during training.
-The overall procedure is formulated in terms of parallel tensor operations, effectively leveraging the parallelism of modern GPUs.
+In summary, our contributions are as follows:

-In summary, our contributions are as follows: \begin{itemize} \item We introduce an analytic mesh extraction that exactly recovers the zero-level set of an SDF using a multi-resolution tetrahedral encoder, yielding a global CPWA. \item We employ a fixed global input preconditioner for the multi-resolution tetrahedral encoder to further improve the accuracy of the SDFs learned by our model. \item Extensive experiments demonstrate the superior precision of our method compared with widely used meshing algorithms across multiple datasets and positional encoders. \end{itemize}
+\begin{itemize} \item We propose TetraSDF, a framework that bridges expressive SDF learning and exact analytic isosurface extraction by preserving a global CPWA structure via barycentric interpolation in a tetrahedral positional encoder. \item We propose a tensorized scheme for constructing and handling the resulting polyhedral structures, enabling an efficient GPU implementation. \item We characterize directional bias induced by the encoder’s geometry via its metric and derive an input preconditioner to mitigate it, improving SDF learning accuracy. \end{itemize}

-\section{Related work}
+\section{Related Work}